 The best Aloo Palak is the homemade kind.

 Okay so now we are on the same page or at the very least humoring me by reading along let's talk about how to make this deliciousness happen.
+Speaking of deliciousness if you want more Pakistani food inspo then click here.

 Time Saving Hack One: Cooking the Potatoes